 With all of these benefits, growing roses in your garden or adding them to your search list on autumn foraging adventures is a must!

 The only question is after you’ve harvested those fruits, what rose hip recipes will you use to prepare them?

 Be sure to check out the other plants you could be foraging this fall in our guide, What to Forage in Fall: 30+ Edible & Medicinal Plants and Mushrooms!

 Can’t find rose hips on your foraging trips?
 Check out my favorite herbal supplier, Mountain Rose Herbs to stock your herbal pantry with dried rose hips.

 60+ Rose Hip Recipes for Food, Health, and Beauty

 Rose Hip Beverages

 I can’t wait to try Rosehip Chamomile Tea Latte!

-Rose hips are a smashing choice to add to your adult drinks like Rose Hip Syrup Whiskey Smash!
-This also includes a recipe for rose hip syrup, which is versatile.
+Rose hips are a smashing choice to add to your adult drinks like Rose Hip Whiskey Smash Cocktail!

 You can also infuse rose hips in wine!
 This rose hip and reishi mushroom infused wine is delicious and also has some medicinal benefits.